 LITIGATION IS A SINGLE-ELIMINATION PLAYOFF

 Maybe we’re simple people, but we like the football playoffs, where a single game determines who goes on and who goes home.
-One and done.
-All you get.
 Single elimination.
+Boom, and it’s over… just like that.

 That’s how the judicial system works.
 If you’re sued and win, the loser does get not another bite of the apple.
 No do-overs.
 No mulligans.
 Of course, if you’re sued and lose, the same is true.